 - A6.1.
-The pull must be repeated for an offside violation if: - A6.1.1. the violation is contested, or - A6.1.2. it is the first instance of an offside violation for the team, or - A6.1.3. both teams are called for their first offside violation, or - A6.1.4. both teams are called for a subsequent offside violation. - A6.1.5.
-Time-outs and substitutions are not permitted, unless in accordance with rule 19.1, prior to the re-pull.
-The offence must signal readiness within fifteen (15) seconds of the violation call, and the pull must be released within thirty (30) seconds, or fifteen (15) seconds after the offense has signalled readiness, whichever is later. - A6.2.
-For any subsequent offside violations by a team, and where A6.1 does not apply: - A6.2.1.
-If the receiving team is called for offside: the receiving team must start with the disc at the midpoint of the end zone they are defending, after players set up and a check is performed. - A6.2.2.
+The pull must be repeated (a 're-pull') for an offside violation if: - A6.1.1. the violation is contested, or - A6.1.2. it is the first instance of an offside violation for the team, or - A6.1.3. both teams are called for their first offside violation, or - A6.1.4. both teams are called for a subsequent offside violation. - A6.2.
+Prior to a re-pull, time-outs and substitutions are not permitted, unless in accordance with rule 19.1,.
+The offence must signal readiness within fifteen (15) seconds of the violation call, and the pull must be released within thirty (30) seconds, or fifteen (15) seconds after the offense has legally signalled readiness, whichever is later. - A6.3.
+For any subsequent offside violations by a team, and where A6.1 does not apply:

+A6.3.1.
+If the receiving team is called for offside: the receiving team must start with the disc at the midpoint of the end zone they are defending, after players set up and a check is performed. - A6.3.2.
 If the pulling team is called for offside: the receiving team starts with the disc at midfield, after players set up and a check is performed.